The Mediterranean region in the Middle Ages

 • and, in its southern and south-western parts, a third civilisation, Islam, which is a political, cultural, and religious entity fundamentally distinct from the other two.

-The relationships between these three civilisations are numerous, alternating between economic or cultural exchanges and conflicts.
+The relationships between these three civilisations were numerous, alternating between economic or cultural exchanges and conflicts.
 This study explores the Mediterranean as a junction of these three worlds.
 It focuses on the interactions between these civilisations, both the peaceful exchanges and the conflicts.

 #1.
 The Mediterranean: a meeting of three civilisations